6du-host/umbrella/documentation.md

 ## .each()

-Loop through all of the nodes and execute a callback for each
+Loop through all of the _ and execute a callback for each

 ```js
 .each(function(node, i){});